meghansmith/grok/README.md

-Murphy and Grantland, P.A.
+GROK Greenville, SC
 ======================

-Demo site for The Iron Yard
+Practice site for The Iron Yard